TheFloydDivisionBell/Z590-Aorus-Ultra/README.md

 :white_check_mark: Ethernet (Needs additional config in the OS)

-:x: Airdrop (need to fiddle)

-:x: Unlock with Apple Watch, Sidecar
+:x: Airdrop, Unlock with Apple Watch, Sidecar (will be fixed by WiFi replacement soon)ß

-:x: USB 2.x (Disabled due to port limits)
+:x: USB 2.0 ports - can't seem to figure out how to map them

 :x: iGPU (Disabled in bios)